Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

 But be aware that because you're not providing a concrete implementation of the interface when instantiating your struct, it means that the value of that embedded field will be `nil`.
-This means that if the function you pass your struct into calls any of the interface methods _not_ implemented by your mock struct, then there will be a runtime 'nil pointer dereference' error.
+This means that if the function you pass your struct into calls any of the interface methods _not_ implemented by your mock struct, then there will be a runtime 'nil pointer dereference' error (but I argue that's a good thing because in a test environment you want to know if your code is calling something for real).

 ## Upgrading Interfaces